leo307/KodecoBootcamp/capstone/README.md

 ### Miscellenous
 * Username & password on the login screen are linked with a live database in which the password has been changed for the sake of the project.
 As of 07/17/24 the values have been prefilled so no typing of the username & password is necessary, this may change to a more secure method in the future, but works for the sake of the project.
+* You'll find that if you open the app and login once, you will not be asked to do so again when closing and reopening the app, that is because a unique token is stored in the users keychain.